-- Infection in the surgical wound
+- infection in the surgical wound

-Specific complications of vasectomy reversal:
+Specific complications of vasectomy can include:

-- Long term pain
+- long-term pain

-- Bleeding within the scrotum
+- bleeding within the scrotum

-- Damage to blood vessel
+- damage to blood vessel

-- Scar tissue causing the tubes to block
+- scar tissue causing the tubes to block

-- Failure to restore fertility.
+- failure to restore fertility.

 Our prices are all-inclusive.
 We will equal any comparable price.
 There are no time limits on your aftercare.

 There are no hidden costs in our treatment prices.
 The price you see is the price you pay.Find out more